datawrapper/tutorial-visualization/README.md

 [Once the axes are defined](https://github.com/datawrapper/tutorial-visualization/commit/9f3797cfd019370132f2c81164d652228b033bd6) Datawrapper will automatically assign data columns to them when a new chart is created.
 The first text or date column is assigned to the ``label`` axis, and the first number column is assigned to the ``size`` column.

-### Prepare the visualization JavaScript
+### Preparing the visualization JavaScript

 At first we need to create the JavaScript file that is loaded with the chart.
 Like any plugin file that we want to be publicly accessible, we must be locate it in a sub-folder named ``static/``.

-It is important to name the file exactly after the visualization id you defined in the ``$visMeta`` array above, so in this case we would name it [bubble-chart.js](https://github.com/datawrapper/tutorial-visualization/tree/deea47fa54e93dac684506e48924962eb5986481/d3-bubble-chart/static).
+It's important to name the file exactly after the visualization id you defined in the ``$visMeta`` array above, so in this case we would name it [bubble-chart.js](https://github.com/datawrapper/tutorial-visualization/tree/deea47fa54e93dac684506e48924962eb5986481/d3-bubble-chart/static).

-In the [base skeleton for the file](https://github.com/datawrapper/tutorial-visualization/blob/deea47fa54e93dac684506e48924962eb5986481/d3-bubble-chart/static/bubble-chart.js) we simply call the framework function ``dw.visualization.register`` to register it's code.
+In the [basic skeleton for the file](https://github.com/datawrapper/tutorial-visualization/blob/deea47fa54e93dac684506e48924962eb5986481/d3-bubble-chart/static/bubble-chart.js) we simply call the framework function ``dw.visualization.register`` to register it's JS code.
 As first argument we pass the visualization id and last second argument is an object with a function ``render()``.

 ```javascript
 dw.visualization.register('bubble-chart', {